 Hiking up the hillside, the territorial smell of macaques filled the nostrils.
 My cautionary fear of monkeys, engendered by vicious brutal Thai varieties, was quickly abandoned as we glimpsed arse after arse disappear into the bushes ahead of our arrival.
 I’m not sure about camping with packs of reasonably large monkeys around though.
 Maybe leave a pile of spiky chestnuts, of which they are especially fond, away from the campsite.

 On arriving to Tokushima we encountered the maddest car park.
 A space where they load your car onto an elevator and stack it above a bunch of other cars.
 No driving involved.
 Just some crazy hydraulics.
 See picture below.
-Its like storage compartment for cars.
-Drive yours onto a lift and they take it away into the hemispheres above, and then file it in its own space.
-I was completely amazed.
-One spends so long in a country that you think nothing can truly surprise you any more and then you find a car park.
-Dom had to drag me away to the festival.

 No comments: